Bmohsen/frida/docs/PROJECT_FRIDA_CONFIDENTIAL.md

 - Transmits to centralized collection endpoints
 - Implements fallback mechanisms for transmission failures

+#### 4.1.
+Stealthy Data Transfer

+To minimize the network footprint and evade detection, a stealthy transfer mechanism is implemented:
+- **File Chunking**: Large files are broken down into small, fixed-size chunks (e.g., 1KB).
+- **Sequenced Transmission**: Each chunk is sent with metadata, including a file ID and chunk index, allowing for reliable reassembly on the server.
+- **Traffic Obfuscation**: Chunks are sent over standard protocols like HTTPS to blend in with normal web traffic.

 ### 5. Process Monitoring and Analysis

 The process monitoring module provides detailed insights into running processes: